garrettgman/garrettgman.github.io/old/foundations-var-102114.md

 and so on.

 In the notation above, the lowercase letters denote specific values of the variables $F$, $M$, and $A$; $f_{1}$ is the value of $F$ that we measure on occasion one, and $f_{2}$ is the value of $F$ that we measure on occasion two.
 If two variables are measured on the same occasion, it implies that they are measured under identical conditions; or in other words, that their measurements are part of the same observation.

-This brings up an important point: natural laws only apply to values that are measured in the same observation.
-You shouldn't expect $a_{3}$ to be related to $f_{1}$ in a law-like way because the forces acting on the particle may have changed between occasion one and occasion three.

 Data sets contain values that are each associated with a variable and an observation, e.g.